element-hq/riot-automated-tests/README.rst

 - workaround for start app issue: sudo chmod -R 777 /var/db/lockdown/
 - An IPA with developer provisionning profile is needed in order to launch the tests on iOS
+- Install this plugin https://github.com/JorisAerts/Eclipse-Environment-Variables, and set the PATH variable.
+It's mandatory when starting appium server programmatically

 Test execution
 ==============